samvera/hyrax/CONTAINERS.md

 ### Debugging

-I (Jeremy) find myself wanting to debug the application.
-This requires a somewhat different approach than running Hyrax bare-metal.
+If you are interested in running Hyrax in debug mode, this requires a somewhat different approach than running Hyrax bare-metal.
 You need to use `docker attach` to debug the running docker instance.

 1. With `docker-compose up` running open a new Terminal session.
 2. In that new Terminal session, using `docker container ls` find the "CONTAINER ID" for the `hyrax-engine-dev`.